-Jesus followers must be willing to interact and engage with an inquiring mind, in a knowledgeable way and in a Christ-like manner with peoples of other faiths.
-This course provides an overview of the major World Religions including the place of Christianity in the religious arena.
-It offers a foundation for understanding the classification of religions as well as the chronological development, adaptation, geographical distribution, worldviews and cultural impact of world faiths.
-A summary of major religious figures, central doctrines/ teachings, sacred myths and texts - including potential emerging world religions - will lead into a discussion concerning appropriate Christian responses to the world's religions and their adherents.
-Indigenous values such as respecting others and story-telling are central to the approach utilized in this course.
+- This course provides an overview of the major world religions including the place of Christianity in the religious arena.
+It offers a foundation for understanding different religions, their development, worldviews and cultural impact.
+A summary of major religious figures, central doctrines/teachings, sacred myths and texts - including potential emerging world religions - will lead to a discussion of appropriate Christian responses to the world's religions and their adherents.
+Indigenous values such as respecting others and story telling are central to the approach utilized in this course.